Confused about health insurance? You’ve come to the right spot.

 - No out-of-pocket above 5% of your total income.

-No. Open enrollment for 2016 coverage runs from November 1, 2015 through January 31, 2016.
+Open enrollment for 2022 coverage runs from November 1, 2021 through January 15, 2022.
 If you haven’t bought insurance during that time, you generally won’t be able to buy during the year.

 If you do not update your financial information, you may receive a tax credit that is too low — or too high.
 If you receive a tax credit that is too high, you could be asked to pay money back to the IRS next spring, or the IRS will take the difference from your tax refund.

-Insurance plans for 2016 are not the same as last year.
+Insurance plans for 2022 are not the same as last year.
 You may find a new plan that better meets your needs.
-We encourage Montanans to shop around here — or elsewhere — to ensure the plan they buy for 2016 is the best one for them.
+We encourage Montanans to shop around here (or elsewhere) to ensure the plan they buy for 2022 is the best one for them.

 If you don’t buy insurance during open enrollment, there are a few major changes in your life that can trigger a special enrollment period for you.
 Major changes include, but are not limited to: